 Hello and Welcome!

-Santiago is proud to have caring teachers, staff, and administration that focus on personalization and caring for each and every student.
-Our students enjoy classes such as Honors, Leadership, Computers, Public Speaking, Choir, Band, Art, Woodshop, Chinese, Spanish, French, Dance, as well as all of the traditional 7th and 8th grade classes.
+Personalization.
+Santiago is proud to have caring teachers, staff, and administration that focus on personalization.
+We treat every single student with a caring and supportive approach.
+Our programs are outstanding as we focus on teaching students through project-based learning and hands-on activities.
+Our students enjoy classes such as Honors, Leadership, Computers, Public Speaking, Choir, Band, Guitar, Art, Drama, Woodshop, Home Economics, Films, Chinese, Spanish, French, Dance, STEM (brand new STEM lab) as well as all of the traditional 7th and 8th grade classes.
+We also have nearly 500 technology devices on campus for student use every day.
 Our students thrive with extracurricular activities, clubs, sports, and educational travel opportunities.
+In the past few years, our students have taken educational international tours to Italy, France, Spain, Germany, Switzerland, and Costa Rica.
+In June of 2017 our students will have the opportunity to go to Ireland, Scotland, and England on “The Castle Tour”.

 We are here to serve and welcome you to visit our website, call our office, or stop by for a tour.